gnunicorn/blog/_drafts/introducing-the-tech-creationist-canvas.md

 [![The Tech Creationist Canvas](/assets/content/posts/tech-creationist-canvas.png)](/assets/content/posts/tech-creationist-canvas.png)

 Based on the iterative ideas and principles of the Lean Startup, the Tech Creationist Canvas, too, acts as a living document.
-Though totally applicable for startup and businesses in general, the Tech Creationist Canvas has the **desired purpose at heart** and asks the author to think about the problem, the solution, the benefactors (rather than customers) and how to communicate with them.
+Though totally applicable to startup and businesses in general, the Tech Creationist Canvas has the **venture's purpose at heart** and asks the author to think about the problem, the solution, the benefactors (rather than customers) and how to communicate with them.

-Build for tech ventures, the Tech Creationist Canvas is very well aware of the inherinetly different structure of their production cycle.
-Allowing it to force the author to think about the initial costs as well as how, when and through whom to make it grow and sustain from early on.
-Through that avoid common pitfalls and the "just that other feature"-loop.
+Build for tech ventures, the Tech Creationist Canvas takes account of the inherinetly different structure of their production cycle.
+Thereby forcing the author to think about the initial costs as well as how, when and through whom to make the venture grow and hoe to sustain it, from early on.
+Through that we avoid common pitfalls and the "just that other feature"-loop.
 [Learn more about the basic principles of the Tech Creationist Canvas](/2014/08/19/tech-creationist-canvas-the-principles/) and [read the in-depth guide for all sections here](/2014/08/19/tech-creationist-canvas-explained/).

 #### Including an editor – free and open source